OGGM/oggm/docs/index.rst

 A modular open source glacier model in Python
 ---------------------------------------------

-OGGM is a **modular modelling framework** able to simulate past and future mass-balance, volume and geometry of (almost) any glacier in the world, in a fully automated and extensible workflow.
+**OGGM is an open source modelling framework** able to simulate past and future mass-balance, volume and geometry of (almost) any glacier in the world, in a fully automated and extensible workflow.

-The model accounts for glacier geometry (including contributory branches) and includes an explicit ice dynamics module and a calving parametrization.
-We rely exclusively on publicly available data for calibration and validation, and encourage re-mix and re-use, i.e. we fully support external modelling efforts based on the OGGM workflow.
+The model accounts for glacier geometry (including contributory branches) and includes an explicit ice dynamics module.
+We rely exclusively on publicly available data for calibration and validation. **OGGM is modular and supports novel modelling workflows**: it LOVES to be remixed and reused!

 **This webpage is for the software documentation: for general information about the OGGM project and related news, visit** `oggm.org <http://oggm.org>`_.